 What Are The Most Durable Flooring Products for K-12 Institutions?
 A Guide To School Flooring

 K-12 buildings are some of the most demanding commercial environments we work in.
-Between hundreds of students moving through corridors every hour, cafeteria spills, dragged furniture, and daily mopping, the floor takes a real beating.
-When our team at Consolidated Flooring consults on commercial flooring projects for schools, the conversation always starts in the same place: choosing the wrong product doesn’t just cost money; it costs safety, air quality, and years of unnecessary headaches.
-That’s why school flooring decisions deserve serious attention upfront.
+Choosing the wrong product doesn’t just cost money, it costs safety, air quality, and years of unnecessary headaches.
+That’s why school flooring decisions deserve serious attention upfront, and why our team at Consolidated Flooring always starts the conversation the same way: match the material to the space.

 Why Is Choosing the Right School Flooring Materials So Important?